Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Introduction

+The algebraically defined {\bf automorphic vector bundles} are precisely the pull-backs of locally free sheaves on $\left[ M^\vee / P \right]$ (i.e.\@ $P$-equivariant vector bundles on $M^\vee$) along this morphism.

+In this article we axiomatize the situation, extracting a few simple axioms that ultimately imply the proportionality principle of Hirzebruch and Mumford.
+These axioms are well-known for Shimura varieties, and they have purely algebraic proofs themselves in cases in which $M$ naturally represents a moduli problem of Abelian varieties with extra structure.

+Along the lines, we generalize the notion of automorphic vector bundle in the non-compact case introducing {\bf generalized automorphic sheaves} that include: \begin{itemize} \item sheaves of sections of automorphic vector bundles with certain vanishing conditions along the boundary (e.g.\@ bundles of cusp forms, subcanonical extensions, etc.), \item the (push-forward of the) structure sheaf $\OO_D$ of the boundary or the structure sheaf $\OO_{\overline{Y}}$ of a closed stratum thereof, \item line bundles of Jacobi-forms, \item the vector bundles $\Omega^i(\overline{M})$ and jet bundles of automorphic vector bundles, \item line bundles of ``weakly holomorphic'' modular forms (i.e.\@ meromorphic with poles only along at the cusps). \end{itemize}

 We now describe the axiomatization more in detail.
 All varieties and formal schemes are understood over a field $k$ of characteristic zero.
-We define a \emph{formally toroidal scheme} (Definition~\ref{DEFFORMALLYTOROIDAL}) to be a formal scheme together with an action of $\M_m^n$, where $\M_m$ is the multiplicative monoid on the affine line, which looks like the completion of a (partially) compactified $\G_m^n$-torsor on a variety along a boundary stratum.
-An \emph{abstract toroidal compactification} (Definition~\ref{DEFTC}) is defined as a smooth variety $\overline{M}$ with a divisor of strict normal crossings $D$ such that the completions along all strata (of the stratification defined by $D$) carry the structure of a formally toroidal scheme in a compatible way w.r.t.\@ the partial ordering of the strata.
+We define a {\bf toroidal formal scheme} (Definition~\ref{DEFTOROIDAL}) to be a formal scheme together with an action of $\M_m^n$, where $\M_m$ is the multiplicative monoid on the affine line, which looks like the completion of a (partially) compactified $\G_m^n$-torsor on a variety along a boundary stratum.
+In other words, they are completions of a sum of line bundles at the zero section with the action of $\M_m^n$ remembered.
+An {\bf abstract toroidal compactification} (Definition~\ref{DEFTC}) is defined as a smooth variety $\overline{M}$ with a divisor of strict normal crossings $D$ together with the structure of toroidal formal scheme on the completions along all strata (of the stratification defined by $D$) in a compatible way w.r.t.\@ the partial ordering of the strata.
 In Section~\ref{SHIMURA1} we explain that toroidal compactifications of mixed Shimura varieties in the sense of Pink \cite{Pink} indeed give rise to such objects.

-Moreover, we introduce the notion of \emph{automorphic data} (Definition~\ref{DEFAUTDATA}) on an abstract toroidal compactification.
-If $D= \emptyset$ this is just the datum of a ``compact dual'' $M^\vee$ and a ``period torsor'' $B$ equipped with morphisms
+Moreover, we introduce the notion of {\bf automorphic data} (Definition~\ref{DEFAUTDATA}) on an abstract toroidal compactification.
+If $D= \emptyset$ this is just the datum of a ``compact dual'' $M^\vee$ and a ``standard principal bundle'' $B$ forming a diagram as (\ref{diaspb}).

-where $\pi: B \rightarrow M$ is a right-torsor under a reductive group $P_M$ and $M^\vee$ a component of the moduli space of parabolics of $P_M$ (a flag variety).
-The morphism $p$ is $P_M$-equivariant.